oudeng/COVID-19_Dateset_Japan/README.md

 ### Datalink: https://www3.nhk.or.jp/n-data/opendata/coronavirus/nhk_news_covid19_prefectures_daily_data.csv

 #### Q: How it works?
-#### A: It gets NHK COVID-19 dataset automatically.
-Acording your input parameters, the filtering result of csv and png will be saved to the results subfolder.
+#### A: It gets the NHK COVID-19 dataset automatically.
+According to your input parameters, the program will save the filtering results to the results subfolder by a csv file and png.

 #### Q: How to use this file?
-#### A: Just input prefered parameters of Col_Dict and  Prefecture_Dict.
+#### A: Just input preferred parameters of Col_Dict and Prefecture_Dict.
 The input place is between "INPUTs START" and "INPUTs END".

 # Choose one in Col_Dict.
 Col_Dict = {'0':'Prefecture_ID', '1':'Name', '2':'Daily_Confirmed_Cases', '3':'Daily_Confirmed_Cases_Total',